hvalles/mktsdk/README.md

 -- Stock
 -- Kits

-Application would create a data folder and will place inside it all erros, and data stored in database.
+Application would create a data folder and will place inside it all errors, and data stored in database.

 Database in use is SQLITE3 and it's name is data/file.db.